Our lead asset

 Linaprazan glurate shows promising results

-The prodrug of linaprazan, linaprazan glurate has a longer half-life in the body compared to linaprazan.
-It shows total control of the gastric acid production and is tailored for patients with severe eGERD.
+The prodrug of linaprazan, linaprazan glurate has a longer plasma residence time in the body compared to linaprazan.
+It shows total control of gastric acid production and is tailored for patients with moderate to severe eGERD.

 Clinical development in brief